Pretérito Pluscuamperfecto de Subjuntivo - Spanish RPG Grammar

 Master the Past Perfect Subjunctive - The Final Boss!

 Your Final Quest: Congratulations, brave adventurer!
 You've reached the ultimate subjunctive tense: the Pretérito Pluscuamperfecto de Subjuntivo (Past Perfect Subjunctive).
-This is the most sophisticated tense in Spanish, combining everything you've learned: the Imperfect Subjunctive, past participles, and complex time relationships.
+This is the most sophisticated tense in Spanish, combining everything you've learnt: the Imperfect Subjunctive, past participles, and complex time relationships.
 It expresses doubt, wishes, or emotions about actions that had happened before other past events.
 Think "If I had known...", "I doubted he had arrived...", "I wished I had studied..."
 This is the crown jewel of Spanish grammar!

 🏆 THE FINAL TENSE! 🏆